aggrigor/Fractals/README.md

 # Fractals
-Mandelbrot
+Mandelbrot Set

-Picture editor that converts an image file into fractal image using mandelbrot set
+Picture editor that converts an image file into fractal image using Mandelbrot set

+--- Java language ---